chung-leong/conradish-x/README.md

 ## Copying article to Microsoft Word

-To copy article to Microsoft Word, right click on the document and choose "Select All" (or press **Ctrl-A**):
+To copy an article to Microsoft Word, right click on the document and choose "Select All" (or press **Ctrl-A**):

 ![Context menu](doc/img/copy-paste-1.jpg)